lfurtkevicova/gislab-my-notes/docs/general/start.rst

 Let's get started
 *****************

-You may be coming to :ref:`GIS.lab <about>` from various operating system, but we expect that you are probably familiar with browsing the web, writing documents, sending emails and doing other jobrelated tasks with your computer.
+You may be coming to :ref:`GIS.lab <about>` from various operating systems, but we expect that you are probably familiar with browsing the web, writing documents, sending emails and doing other jobrelated tasks with your computer.
 Whether you are somewhat experienced or completely new to computers, this documentation should be very useful for you.
-Of course the more experience you have, the more quickly you will learn.
+Of course, the more experience you have, the more quickly you will learn.

 In general, this documentation does not assume any computer experience on your part.
 We try to explain in detail what :ref:`GIS.lab Desktop<gislab>`,